kytos/documentation/tutorials/napps/development_environment_setup.rst

 .. code-block:: bash

-  $ sudo apt-get install git rrdtool librrd-dev libpython3.6-dev python3.6
+  $ sudo apt install git rrdtool librrd-dev libpython3.6-dev python3.6

 ********************
 Virtual Environments
 ********************

-First of all, to make changes to Kytos projects we recommend you to use |venv|_.
+First of all, to make changes to Kytos projects we recommend you to use
-The main reason for this recommendation is to keep the dependencies required by different projects in separate places by creating virtual Python environments for each one.
+|venv|_.
+The main reason for this recommendation is to keep the dependencies
+required by different projects in separate places by creating virtual Python environments for each one.
 It solves the “Project X depends on version 1.x, but Project Y needs 4.x” dilemma, and keeps your global site-packages directory clean and manageable.

-In this tutorial we will use the |virtualenv|_ package, but if you are used to use another tool to create isolated environments or to install every library on your global system, feel free to do it your way.
+In this tutorial we will use newly built-in **venv** python module, but if you are used to use another tool to create isolated environments or to install every library on your global system, feel free to do it your way.

 ********************************
 Setting up a virtual environment
 ********************************

 To setup an isolated environment, we need to install virtualenv.
 Virtualenv is a tool used to build an isolated environment.
 In the following sections you will learn how to create and manage virtualenvs.

 .. code-block:: bash

-  $ sudo apt-get install python3.6-venv
+  $ sudo apt install python3.6-venv

 Configuring Virtualenv
 ======================